 “When I left I never thought I would be back,” he told reporters after the season opener.

 His 240 passing yards, one touchdown and zero interceptions against a Bo Nix-led Auburn squad in his first college start Saturday night in Sanford Stadium set social media ablaze.
-It could also be the start of something special in Athens for the “Mailman,” but how did the fourth-year junior earn this nickname?
+He’s come to be known as the “mailman,” but how did the fifth-year senior earn this nickname?

 How Did He Earn “The Mailman” Nickname?